Keats/tera/docs/content/docs/templates.md

 If value is "<b>Joel</b>", the output will be "Joel".

+Note that if the template you using it in is automatically escaped, you will need to call the `safe` filter before `striptags`.

 ### first
 Returns the first element of an array.
 If the array is empty, returns empty string.